 Winter in Rockford is a strange phenomenon.
 While our area enjoys plenty of frigid days, we also have our share of mild days.
-It can be well below zero one day, and then in the 40-50 degree range the next.
-A heat pump can be a great tool to keep your home warm in the winter, even during Rockford’s cold winter climate.
+It can be well below zero one day, and then 40 to 50 degrees the next.
+A heat pump can be a great tool to keep your home warm in the winter, even during Rockford’s cold winters.

 Heat pumps can pull heat energy from cold air, but once the temperature drops below freezing, things can get a little tricky.
-Here’s what you need to know about heat pumps when the temp dips below freezing.
+Here’s what you need to know about heat pumps when it gets below freezing.

 - The heat pump becomes much less efficient